eth-educators/eth-docker-docs/website/docs/Support/BloxSSV.md

 ## Updating

-When there is a new version of your execuction client, consensus client or of the SSV node, just run `./ethd update` inside the `ssv-node` directory, which will pull fresh images.
+When there is a new version of your execution client, consensus client or of the SSV node, just run `./ethd update` inside the `ssv-node` directory, which will pull fresh images.
 Then when you are ready, run `./ethd up` to start using the new version(s).